-This treatment logic stems from the fact that autoimmune diseases are notoriously difficult to treat and there are no pharmaceutical options which are FDA approved for treating Hashimoto's (unlike other autoimmune diseases such as rheumatoid arthritis, psoriasis and so on).
+This treatment logic stems from the fact that autoimmune diseases are notoriously difficult to treat and there are no pharmaceutical options that are FDA approved for treating Hashimoto’s (unlike other autoimmune diseases such as rheumatoid arthritis, psoriasis, and so on).

 We will talk more about the various treatments used (you can skip down to that part if you want) later in this guide.